zhongzheng-he/uqEPT/README.md

 ## Requirements
 You will need Python 3 and the following packages.
-You can install them all with a single `pip` or "conda" command:
+You can install them all with a single `pip` or 'conda' command:

 ```bash
 pip install numpy scipy joblib tqdm numba connected-components-3d